meatball133/crystal/concepts/basics/about.md

 end
 ```

-In crystal it is possible to give a method argument a default value.
+In crystal it is possible to give a method argument a [default value][default_arguments].
 When a method argument has a default value, it is not required to pass an argument to the method.

 ```crystal